 (21 Feb 2017)

-In this test a Mobile App was created for syncing the Wifi and cellular diagnostics data from an Android phone to the Azure cloud.
+In this case an Android app was created for syncing the Wifi and cellular diagnostics data from the phone to the Microsoft Azure cloud.
 The test scenario is shown below.

 The Mobile App client in the Android phone scans the nearby Wifi networks and monitors the cellular signal strength while the user is moving.
 The data is stored locally in the phone and there is also an option to sync the data to the Azure SQL Database.
 The user is authenticated via Azure Active Directory before any data can be sent.
 After the authentication the data sync works in the background until the user stops the data collection.
 The SQL data can be viewed via an Azure Web App which authenticates the users.
 Another Web App is available for limited public access.
 The Web Apps use Bing Maps RESTToolKit for displaying the location information.